prohto/ltvar/README.md

 Deployment includes  the **pkg-config** file ltvar.pc .

-## Usage sample
+## Usage example
-The following is a simple exmaple of how to use the Json serializer:
+The following is a simple example of how to use the Json serializer:

 ```c++
 #include <ltvar.h>